The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

-Normally, each subsequent period should have a less total sum of business value points, as work is prioritized by the business value points of each task.
+Normally, each subsequent period should have a lesser total sum of business value points, as work is prioritized by the business value points of each task.

 In theory, at some point, the expected business value points for a period will be 0, as there will be no more valuable development work.

 Tracking the fall in total business value points over periods may be a decision-making tool to close a product or project development.

-If total business value points for the past few periods are very low, project sponsors or other stakeholders may decide to close the development or forecast when they eventually close it, based on the trend of decreases.
+If total business value points for the past few periods are very low, project sponsors or other stakeholders may make the decision to close the development or estimate its eventual closure, based on the decrease of business value points per period.

-If any planned work (effort) has assigned business attributes such as importance, urgency, attractiveness, etc., and each attribute has a numerical value, the business value points (BVP) of each planned work is a sum of the values of all attributes.
+If any planned work (effort) has been assigned business attributes such as importance, urgency, attractiveness, etc., and each attribute has a numerical value, the business value points (BVP) of each planned work is the sum of all attributes’ value.

-If a planned effort titled "Uploading a profile photo" has business attributes like:
+If a planned effort titled "Uploading a profile photo" has business attributes as follows:

 This planned effort has 18 BVP.